T34 Calliope: Design

 The T34 version of the Calliope carried 60 rockets arranged in a group of 36 permanent tubes on the top, and a pair of jettisonable groups of 12 tubes (24 tubes in total) on the bottom.
 Each rocket was armed with a 4.5 in fin-stabilized projectile armed with high explosives that had the same explosive yield as a M101 howitzer and had a maximum range of 4,100 yard.

 The rack was physically connected to the barrel of the 75 mm gun M2–M6 using an arm.
 This arm was connected to the rack via a pivoting joint and clamped to the gun with a split ring.
 This allowed the missile launcher to follow the same elevation and depression arc of +25 to -12 degrees.
 A large support beam bolted to the left and right turret cheeks supported the weapon placed one meter above the turret.

-The rockets were fired electronically using cables that were inserted through the tank commander's hatch.
+The rockets were fired electrically using cables that were inserted through the tank commander's hatch.
 The main gun could not be fired once the rocket launcher had been attached.
 This caused the tank crews to modify the launcher's installation in the field, thereby allowing the main gun to fire, albeit at a reduced elevation for the launcher.
 Later models of the launcher also had flame deflectors to help prevent rocket exhaust from entering the engine compartment.